7

 1

 • So what's the answer to Can we wish non-Muslims “happy holi”, “happy Diwali”, etc.?
 I find rhetorical questions don't make good answers; I suggest quoting learned scholars instead.
-Mar 25, 2019 at 11:12
+Commented Mar 25, 2019 at 11:12

 0